patrick-barth/PARANOID/docs/source/FILES.rst

 		container = 'docker://pbarth/star:1.0'
 	}

-To change the required cores the number after **cpus = ** needs to be changed - to lower it to 4 cores it should be **cpus = 4**.
+To change the number of required CPU cores, adjust the value after **cpus =**  - For example, to reduce it to 4 cores: **cpus = 4**.
-To change the required memory the number after **memory = ** needs to be changed - to lower it to 50 GB it should be **memory = '50 GB'**.
+To change the required memory the value after **memory =**  needs to be changed - For example, to reduce it to 50 GB: **memory = '50 GB'**.

 .. _subsection-files-paranoid-dsl1:

 PARANOiD-deprecated-DSL1.nf
 ---------------------------

-An older version of PARANOiD that uses DSL1 instead of the later DSL2.
-Should not be used as it is already deprecated and will not receive any updates in future.
+An older version of PARANOiD that uses DSL1 instead of the newer DSL2.
+It should not be used as it is already deprecated and will not receive any updates in the future.
 .. _subsection-files-paranoid-galaxy:

 PARANOiD_galaxy.xml
 -------------------

 XML file used to integrate PARANOiD into `Galaxy <https://galaxyproject.org/>`_.
-Describes all usable parameters, input and output files in order for Galaxy to correctly display and translate them into a valid CLI command.
+It describes all usable parameters, input and output files to enable Galaxy to correctly display and translate them into a valid CLI command.

 .. _subsection-files-pull-images:

 pull_images.sh
 --------------

-Shell script that can be used to download all images used to build containers by PARANOiD into a specific directory.
+Shell script that can be used to download all images used to build containers for PARANOiD into a specific directory.
-Can be used as preparation if PARANOiD is supposed to be run without internet connection.
+Can be used as preparation if PARANOiD is supposed to run without internet connection.
-Additional information on how t run the script can be found :ref:`here <pull-images>`.
+Additional information on how to run the script can be found :ref:`here <pull-images>`.

 .. _subsection-files-readme:

 README.md
 ---------

-Readme displayed on `github <https://github.com/patrick-barth/PARANOID>`_.
+README displayed on `GitHub <https://github.com/patrick-barth/PARANOID>`_.
-Typically there is no need for users to interact with this file.
+Typically, users do not need to interact with this file.